OpenTreeOfLife/phylesystem-api/docs/README.md

 ### Merge a study in a WIP branch

 Merges to master are done automatically on PUTs when the version of the study on master has not moved forward from the version in the parent commit.
-The MERGE controller merges master into outstanding work in progress branches.
-The merged output should be vetted by a curator as this controller will only be used if the master branch has moved forward since edits were made.
-This can generate semantic conflicts even if not git merge conflicts arise.
+The MERGE controller merges master into outstanding WIP branch.
+The merged output should be vetted by a curator, because the merge can generate semantic conflicts even if not git (textual) conflicts arise.

-To merge a study from master into a branch with a given "starting_commit_sha"
+To merge a study from master into a branch with a given `starting_commit_sha`

     curl -X POST http://localhost:8000/api/merge/v1?resource_id=9&starting_commit_SHA=152316261261342&auth_token=$GITHUB_OAUTH_TOKEN